-At the bottom of scheme 4 we see that happiness is unrelated to both population density and to population growth.
-This finding contradicts the theory that we still need the life-space of the savanna in which the human species evolved.
+At the bottom of exhibit 5, we see that happiness is unrelated to both population density and to population growth.
+This finding contradicts the theory that we still need the lifespace of the savanna in which the human species evolved.
 Apparently, we can live as well in a heap.